 — Carol Dweck, The New Psychology of Success

 It goes without saying that everyone, not just professionals, should strive for a growth mindset.
-We want you to look fear in the eye and say, "(Insert your preferred catchphrase)." 🙌 Now, let's explore start developing a growth mindset!
+You have the power to climb mountains, brave storms, and ride the waves! 🙌 Now, let's kick fixed mindset out and start developing a growth mindset!

 10 ways to develop a growth mindset